Mageean in 'shape of my life' for Europeans

 Last updated on .From the section Athletics

-Ciara Mageean says she is "in the shape of my life" heading into this week's European Championship and does not believe Laura Muir will be unbeatable in the 1500m in Munich.
+Ciara Mageean says she is "in the shape of my life" heading into this week's European Championships and does not believe Laura Muir will be unbeatable in the 1500m in Munich.

-Mageean took silver for Northern Ireland behind Muir in last Sunday's Commonwealth Games 1500m final.
+Mageean won silver for Northern Ireland behind rival Muir in last Sunday's Commonwealth Games 1500m final.

 "Nobody is unbeatable and I certainly believe that Laura is not unbeatable.

-"When you say you're in the shape of your life it obviously puts pressure on yourself but ultimately all the pressure comes from me and I think I'm in the best shape that I've ever been in.
+"When you say you're in the shape of your life it obviously puts pressure on yourself, but ultimately all the pressure comes from me and I think I'm in the best shape that I've ever been in.

 "The training camps I've done have certainly suggested that.
 I had a fantastic camp in St Moritz prior to the Commonwealth Games.